yanliu1111/nextjs-ts-my-markdown-blog/posts/01docerTracker.md

 docker build -t node-app-image .
 ```

 But we don't want to do rebuild every time we make a change.
 So we can use volume to solve this problem.
-Three wyas to solve this problem.😀♥💡
+Three ways to **solve this problem**.😀♥💡

 ## 💖 1.
 Volume - bind mount in docker